10 reasons why CNG is the new diesel

 But if not diesel, then what?
 The answer could very well be compressed natural gas (CNG), especially for long-distance drivers, who will not be frowned upon when they pop into Hamburg's or any other big city's low-emission zone if their car carries a g-tron, TGI or G-Tec badge.
 Here's 10 reasons to go for gas.

 - Low fuel price.
-A kilo of CNG is roughly 40 percent cheaper than a litre of diesel.
-The fuel consumption is roughly the same for both: between 4 and 6 units per 100 km, meaning that the fuel bill is equally reduced by 40 percent.
+A kilo of CNG is 30 to 50% cheaper than a litre of diesel.
+The fuel consumption is roughly the same for both: between 4 and 6 units per 100 km, meaning that the fuel bill is equally reduced by 30 to 50%.

 - Very low NOx and PM emissions.
 Compared to diesel and even to petrol, natural gas creates far less nitrogen oxides (NOx) and particulate matter (PM) when combusted.
 The combustion process is also quieter.
 CNG is therefore a better 'urban' fuel than diesel.

 - Lower CO2 emissions, both tailpipe and well-to-wheel.
-Cars that run on natural gas emit about 30 percent less CO2 than their peers burning petrol and are more or less on a par with diesel.
+Cars that run on natural gas emit about 30% less CO2 than their peers burning petrol and are more or less on a par with diesel.
 Looking at things from well-to-wheel, CNG wins from other fossil fuels hands down.

 - CNG is plentiful.
 The Earth’s natural gas reserves are huge, guaranteeing supply for decades to come.
 Also, natural gas prices do not depend on those of oil.
 They are less subject to fluctuation and have remained pretty stable over the past years.